 The Group's risk and capital management are designed and executed in order to maintain MAS CAR of at least 100% post stress event.
-Stress scenarios are determined in consultation with the ERM department and comprise a mix of investment, credit and liability-related stresses.
+Stress scenarios are determined in consultation with the ERM department and other relevant departments/risk owners; comprise a mix of investment, credit and liability-related stresses.